filiperomero2/identifier_app/README.md

     python scripts/identifier.py --input data/example.fasta --database resources/references.fasta --config-file /config/config.yml --output /Users/user/Desktop/output --threads 2 --threads-total 4

-This leads to the execution of the complete workflow, which comprehends the creation of blastn database, similarity search, parsing of blast output files, alignments and phylogenetic analysis.
+This leads to the execution of the complete workflow, which comprehends the creation of blastn database, similarity searches, parsing of blast output files, alignments and phylogenetic analysis.
+The latest version also generates a filtered blast table, including only the closest phylogenetic matches, and a figure for each tree.

 ## Comments

 Future developments include:
-  * Support for additional CLI options (examples: e-value/identity filters).
+  * Support for additional CLI options;
-  * A script for automatic closest phylogenetic match identification.
   * An interface for generating figures / html reports.

 ## Citations